muulti/muulti/README.md

 **What I love**:
 <br>

-- I love **`physics, math, black holes, the universe and writing complex simulations`** wich portray it´s beauty.
+- I love **`physics, math, black holes, the universe and writing complex simulations`** which portray it´s beauty.
 - I am passionate about videogames, movies, series... **`Art`** in its most elegant and interesting forms.

 <br>